Napa Countywide Stormwater Pollution Prevention Program (NCSPPP)

 The California Waterboard has created a series of fun videos to explain what stormwater is and what can you do to help.

 Herbicides and Pesticides are just some of the many pollutants that end up in our waterways.
 Check out this great video on Organic Gardening in Napa County and learn how to keep these pollutants out of our creeks, rivers and the Bay.
-And for more tips on keeping your home and garden pest free the less toxic way, check out Our Water Our World.
+And for more tips on keeping your home and garden pest-free a less toxic way, check out Our Water Our World.